Donut Hole Christmas Tree

 Wrap the entire tree in plastic wrap to keep it fresh, place it on your Christmas dessert table, and just before your guests arrive, remove the plastic wrap and dust the tree with powdered sugar

-If you have leftovers, remove the donut holes from the tree and store in an airtight container to keep them fresh.
+If you have leftovers, remove the donut holes from the tree and store them in an airtight container to keep them fresh.

 Holiday Season Donut Tree Recipe FAQs